garrandall/popular-music-data/tracks/pull-up-mr--vegas.md

 Cau this a year yeah we a go whyle out
 I'm glad my posse a go fall out
 Go back in a di whole from weh yuh crawl out
-Alright how bout you tek a timeout, RA!!!!
+Alright how bout you tek a timeout, RA!

 So mi circle di block inna mi drop top